Who do you trust?

 PCA is an Internet based service that can be accessed by industrial sites and suppliers operating anywhere in the world (even during global pandemics such as COVID-19).

 You work directly with the founder of PCA, not an intermediary.
-Therefore, you can be assured of getting the best from PCA to ensure the ongoing success of your business.
-For PCA, that means providing your business with an excellent process chemistry analytics service.
+Therefore, you can be assured of the best from PCA to ensure the ongoing success of your business.
+For PCA, that means providing your business with an excellent process and chemistry analytics service.

-The founder has an unique combination of in-depth industry process chemistry, data analytics and information technology knowledge.
+The founder has an unique combination of in-depth industry process, chemistry, data analytics and information technology knowledge.
 Based on decades of experience working for multinationals in technical consulting and Research & Development.
 He has worked on industrial process chemistry projects in many international locations, from mine sites in remote jungles, deserts and arctic tundra, to paper & board mills, food & beverage, metals and other industrial sites in less remote locations.

-Independent from chemical suppliers
+Independent from suppliers

-In-depth industrial process chemistry knowledge
+In-depth industrial process and chemistry knowledge

 High trust and data security

 Expert data analytics using the leading advanced analytics tools

 Internet based service accessible globally even during pandemics like COVID-19

 A digitally enabled service for suppliers and industrial sites